New case of deadly dog disease Alabama rot discovered in Yorkshire

 Vets have warned dog owners to be on their guard after a pet fell sick with the canine illness Alabama rot in Yorkshire.

-The dog was diagnosed in January after being walked near Hollingworth Lake, a beauty spot in Huddersfield.
+The dog lives in Huddersfield was diagnosed in January after being walked near Hollingworth Lake, a beauty spot near Rochdale.

 Guiseley vets confirm they had to put down a dog with Alabama rot